Skip to content

 • Maintain good personal hygiene.
 Perform hand hygiene before handling food or eating.
 Flush the toilet after use and wash hands with soap.

 • Maintain good food hygiene.
-Drink only boiled water.
-Eat only thoroughly cleaned and cooked food, especially bivalves such as oysters, clams, mussels and scallops (For information on food safety, please click here and visit the website of Centre for Food Safety)
+Drink boiled water.
+Eat thoroughly cleaned and cooked food, especially bivalves such as oysters, clams, mussels and scallops (For information on food safety, please click here and visit the website of Centre for Food Safety)

 • Maintain good environmental hygiene.
 Treat contaminated water and sewage properly.
 Handle and store drinking water properly.
 Keep kitchens and utensils clean.